 Kirsty takes all of your data and turns it into our annual evaluation, so we know what we’re doing well, what we can do better, and what to concentrate on next.

-Between the four of us we also look after all of the Makers, do the admin, update the website, gather data from Makers and Fun Palaces, support the Ambassadors, run workshops and work to make the campaign ever more inclusive.
+Between us we also look after all of the Makers, do the admin, update the website, gather data from Makers and Fun Palaces, support the Ambassadors, run workshops and work to make the campaign ever more inclusive.

 We need your help.